Meet OUR Team

 RESEARCHER

-Amy Liu is a Grade 12 student at Prince of Wales Secondary School in Vancouver, BC.
+Amy Liu is a student at New York University.
 She is passionate about community service and is eager to support initiatives that make a real difference in the lives of women and girls.
-Amy believes that through projects like GirlsB4Girls, she can contribute to creating a more equitable world.
+Amy believes that through projects like GirlsB4Girls, she can help create a more equitable world.
 She is enthusiastic about joining this project to help promote change and inspire others to get involved in impactful causes.

 EVENT PLANNER